elB4RTO/LogDoctor/README.md

 ### Block-note

-A block-note utility is available at `Tools`→`BlockNote` which can be used to temporary write text, notes, etc.
+A block-note utility is available at `Tools`→`BlockNote` which can be used to temporarily write text, notes, etc.

 <br/>